How Car Insurance Works: Everything You Need to Know Before You Hit the Road

 With so many moving parts, car insurance is bound to leave you with questions.
 Here are the answers to the ones most often asked about how car insurance works.

-How does insurance work when you get hit?
+• How does insurance work when buying your first car?

 Methodology